JonnySB/makers-007-engineering-project-1/design.md

     So that I can sign up,
     I want to be able to enter my details and create a user account.

+    Questions: - Do you want authentication/ login for any user using the web-app? -

 2. As a host,
     So that I can list a space,
     I want to be able to list a space

+    Questions:

+    -

 3. As a host,
     So that I can list multiple spaces,
     I want to be able to list multiple spaces.

+    Questions:

+    -

 4. As a host,
     So that I can provide details about a specific space, I want to be able to add a name, description and price.

+    Questions:

+    -

 5. As a host,
     So that I provide availablity for my space,
     I want to be able to offer a range of dates of availablity.

+    Questions:

+    -

 6. As a guest,
     So that I can book a space,
     I want to be able to make a booking request for a specific space on a specific date.

+    Questions:

+    -

 7. As a host,
     So that I rent a space to another user,
     I want to be able to approve a specific request (as per user story 6)

+    Questions:

+    -

 8. As a host,
     So that I can manage my bookings
     I want to be able to confirm my bookings.

+    Questions:

+    -

 9. As a host,
     So that I avoid booking clashes,
     I want to make my listing unavailable when a booking is confirmed.

+    Questions:

+    -

 10. As a guest,
     When I look at listings
     I want to only see available listings.

+    Questions:

+    -

 # Client questions:

-- Do you want authentication/ login for any user using the web-app.
+- Do you want authentication/ login for any user using the web-app?
 - Do you want a view for the host and a view for the guests?
+I.e. to manage bookings/ booking requests.
+-